Naoto Shirogane: Conception and creation

-Naoto was created for Persona 4.
-She is a young detective who moves to Inaba, the setting of Persona 4, to solve a serial-murder case.
-Due to the gendered stereotypes of detectives and institutional misogyny in law enforcement, Naoto presents as a man in order to hide her gender.
-In the Japanese version, Naoto uses 'boku', a typically male pronoun, while interchangeably using he and she in the English version.
-Naoto's design in Persona 4 Arena was inspired by the character Raidou Kuzunoha.
+Designs

+Standing 152 cm (5 ft) tall, Naoto is a thin detective with short blue hair, wearing a stylized police uniform and hat.
+To help sell the look of "a young detective boy", Soejima gave her a distinctive hat towards the end of her development, with the brim angled downward to emphasize the detective concept.
+He felt her design was similar to the protagonist of Persona 3, with the key differences being the tips of her hair and eyelashes, adding "I guess you could say it's the kind of face I like."
+The character's build also was designed similarly to the aforementioned protagonist, due to the perception that "handsome, thin-framed, mysterious boys" tend to be popular characters.

 When designing Naoto for Persona 4: Dancing All Night, designer Kazuhisa Wada depicted her dancing style as more feminine to show Naoto embracing her feminine side more.
 Her dancing style comes from house music, with Wada noting that this dance style had a certain degree of sex appeal.
+In the manga Persona x Detective her appearance changed significantly.
+Now 18, her hair is now significantly longer extending down her back with bangs on the front, and her attire changed to a gray business suit and tie.
 Naoto is voiced by Romi Park in all appearances in Japanese.
 In English, Naoto was voiced Anna Graves in her initial appearances, and has been voiced by Valerie Arem from Persona 4 Arena Ultimax onward.